b-angerer/geonode-workshops/devel/doc/projects/apps.rst

 If you visit the main blog page in your browser at http://localhost:8000/blog/ you will find that the blog displays with Zinnia's default theme as shown below.

+.. note:: If you are not able to visit the main blog page, you will have to set ``USE_TZ = True`` in settings.py.
+Restart the server and try again!

 .. figure:: img/zinnia_default.png

 This page includes some guidance for us on how to change the default theme.
 The first thing we need to do is to copy Zinnia's :file:`base.html` template into our own project so we can modify it.
 When you installed Zinnia, templates were installed to :file:`/var/lib/geonode/lib/python2.7/site-packages/zinnia/templates/zinnia/`.
 You can copy the base template by executing the following commands: